MaximumADHD/Roblox_0.3.368.0/README.md

 # ThumbnailGenerator Support #

-This build features the `ThumbnailGenerator` service, which is still used by Roblox to this day for render avatars and game thumbnails!<br/>
+This build features the `ThumbnailGenerator` service, which is still used by Roblox to this day for rendering avatars and game thumbnails!<br/>
 While it only exists on Roblox's backend server today, it happened to exist in this build for some reason.<br/>
 It has the following API definition: